Improve visual quality and comfort

 Calibrating your HoloLens 2

 HoloLens 2 uses eye-tracking technology to improve your experience seeing and interacting with the virtual environment.
 Calibrating the HoloLens 2 ensures that it can accurately track your eyes (and the eyes of anyone else who uses the device).
+It also helps with user comfort, hologram alignment, and hand tracking.
 After calibration, holograms will appear correctly even as the visor shifts on your head.

 HoloLens 2 prompts a user to calibrate the device under the following circumstances:

 - The user is using the device for the first time

 - The user previously opted out of the calibration process

 - The calibration process did not succeed the last time the user used the device

 - The user has deleted their calibration profiles

 - The device is taken off and put back on and any of the above circumstances apply